 This course focuses on developmental surveillance and management of common developmental problems in children from infancy through adolescence.
+Family dynamics, strategies for health maintenance, anticipatory guidance, and management of common acute and chronic pediatric health problems using the evidence-based approach are emphasized.
+This course focuses on developmental surveillance and management of common developmental problems in children from infancy through adolescence.
 Strategies for health maintenance, anticipatory guidance, and management of common acute and chronic pediatric health problems using an evidence based approach are emphasized.
 Family dynamics and structure are discussed in this course as well.